sapegin/PEW/Readme.md

 ## Configuration

 Open `Config/config.jsx` in your text editor.
 (See `Config/config.sample.jsx` for details).
 You can add any number of variables an use them in your scripts.
-Most of the options have default values: you haven’t define all possible options in you config file.
+Most of the options have default values: you haven’t to define all possible options in your config file.

 Also you can define several profiles for signature text, author name and author’s website.
 Profile can be selected automatically based on EXIF/Author field.
 See example in `Config/config.sample.jsx`.